-Seat belt research aims to increase child safety on the roadMay 3rd, 2013 in Health /
+Seat belt research aims to increase child safety on the roadMay 3, 2013 by Jennifer Tidball in Medicine & Health / Health

 Vehicle crashes are the leading cause of death and injury among children.
 Kansas State University civil engineers are striving to increase child safety by studying a simple action: buckling up.